GustavoKatel/Taskfile/README.md

 ### Executing tasks
 So typing out `./Taskfile` every time you want to run a task is a little lousy.  just flows through the keyboard so naturally that I wanted something better.
 The solution for less keystrokes was dead simple: add an alias for `run` (or `task`, whatever you fancy) and stick it in your *.zshrc.* Now, it now looks the part.

-    $ alias run=./Taskfile
+    $ alias task=./Taskfile
-    $ run build
+    $ task build
     beep boop built
     Task completed in 0m1.008s

 ### Quickstart
-Alongside my `run` alias, I also added a `run-init` to my *.zshrc* to quickly get started with a new Taskfile in a project.
+Alongside my `task` alias, I also added a `task-init` to my *.zshrc* to quickly get started with a new Taskfile in a project.
 It downloads a [small Taskfile template](http://github.com/adriancooney/Taskfile) to the current directory and makes it executable:

-    $ alias run-init="curl -so Taskfile https://medium.com/r/?url=https%3A%2F%2Fraw.githubusercontent.com%2Fadriancooney%2FTaskfile%2Fmaster%2FTaskfile.template && chmod +x Taskfile"
+    $ alias task-init="curl -so Taskfile https://medium.com/r/?url=https%3A%2F%2Fraw.githubusercontent.com%2Fadriancooney%2FTaskfile%2Fmaster%2FTaskfile.template && chmod +x Taskfile"

-    $ run-init
+    $ task-init
-    $ run build
+    $ task build
     beep boop built
     Task completed in 0m1.008s